GAYATHRI-1112/Gayathri_21D016/README.md

 This project is an invoice billing system developed in Java, focused on efficiently managing customers, items, and invoices using MySQL for data storage and management.

 **Features**
 Create and Manage Customers:  Allows creation, updating, and viewing of customer records.

 Create and Manage Items: Enables creation, updating, and viewing of item records.

 Generate and Manage Invoices: Facilitates the creation of invoices, adding items to invoices, updating quantities, and calculating totals.

 View Sales Reports: Provides functionality to view sales reports such as item sales and customer balances.

 Database Integration using JDBC: Uses JDBC for connecting to and interacting with a MySQL database for data storage.

 **Technologies Used**
-Java: Core programming language used for application logic.
+Java
-MySQL: Relational database management system used for data storage.
+MySQL
-JDBC (Java Database Connectivity): API for Java that allows interaction with various databases.
+JDBC (Java Database Connectivity)

 **Table Descriptions for Invoice Billing System** **Customers Table**